ssbc/bipf/README.md

 DOUBLE  : 3  // little endian 64 bit float
 ARRAY   : 4  // array of any other value
 OBJECT  : 5  // list of string: value pairs
-BOOLNULL: 6  // a boolean, or null.
+BOOLNULL: 6  // a boolean, or null
-EXTENDED: 7  // custom type. specific type should be indicated by varint at start of buffer.
+EXTENDED: 7  // custom type.
+Specific type should be indicated by varint at start of buffer
 ```

 All values must have a correct length field.
 This makes it possible to
 traverse all fields without looking at the values.
 Theirfor it is
 possible to quickly jump to any subvalue if you know it's path.
 If you
 are looking for a particular string, you can also skip any with the
 wrong length!
 Since object and array fields also begin with a length,
-you can jump past them if you know the do not contain the value you
+you can jump past them if you know they do not contain the value you
 are looking for.
 This means that seeking inside a more tree like
-object is more efficient than seeking into a more list like object!
+object is more efficient than seeking inside a more list like object!

 ## Performance